 Dinosaurs came in all shapes and sizes.
-Some, like the long-necked Alamosaurus were lumbering behemoths that weighed over 70 tons, while the feathered, turkey-sized raptor Dineobellator would have scampered about underfoot.
+Some, like the long-necked Alamosaurus, were lumbering behemoths that weighed over 70 tons.
+The feathered, turkey-sized raptor Dineobellator would have scampered about underfoot.
 Others, like Oryctodromeus, were burrowers and spent much time underground.
 Yi qi and others like it clambered about in the treetops, even gliding from tree to tree when necessary.
 Spinosaurus and Halskaraptor even laid claims to the waterways.
-All in all, paleontologists believe that we have discovered more than 700 species of dinosaurs, and they’re still digging up new ones.
+All in all, paleontologists believe that we have discovered more than 700 species of dinosaurs.
+And they’re still digging up new ones!

 As young-age creationists, we know the dinosaurs we find as fossils do not display their original diversity.
-After all, these were the remains of animals that died during the global Flood recorded in the seventh and eight chapters of Genesis.
-The first dinosaurs find their origin on the sixth day of Creation Week, the same day God created humans and the other land animals.
+After all, these were the remains of animals that died during the global Flood as recorded in Genesis 7-8.
+Undoubtedly, these kinds had diversified in roughly two thousand years since their creation.

-In Genesis 1, we’re told that God created all of the land animals not by species, but according to their kinds.
+Genesis 1 records that God created all of the land animals.
+He did not create them by species, but according to their kinds.
 21st-century creation scientists call these “created kinds.”
 Since their creation, many different varieties or species have arisen from these created kinds.
-For example, house cats, leopards, lions, tigers and saber-toothed cats are members of the cat kind, while black bears, grizzly bears, polar bears and pandas are members of the bear kind.
+For example, house cats, leopards, lions, tigers and saber-toothed cats are members of the cat kind.
+The bear kind includes black bears, grizzly bears, polar bears and pandas.
 How many created kinds of dinosaurs were there?

-Previous attempts to determine dinosaur created kinds have involved looking at arbitrarily-selected traits from different species, or casually declaring the dinosaur kinds to be at the family taxonomic level.
-Doran’s research, on the other hand, used a method called statistical baraminology.
-The first step in statistical baraminology is to identify unique characteristics, called characters, that scientists use to distinguish one species from another; these can be anything from the shape of the hip to a peculiar notch in an animal’s skull.
+Previous attempts to determine dinosaur created kinds have varied.
+Some looked at arbitrarily-selected traits from different species.
+Others casually declared the dinosaur kinds to be at the family taxonomic level.
+Dr. Doran’s research, on the other hand, used a method called statistical baraminology.
+The first step in statistical baraminology is to identify unique characteristics, called characters.
+Scientists use these to distinguish one species from another.
+The characters can be anything from the shape of the hip to a peculiar notch in an animal’s skull.

 With further research, creationist scientists hope to learn how dinosaurs filled the pre-Flood world and diversified from the original created kinds after their Creator spoke them into existence.